 Life span: Presumed to have been in the region of 25 years in the wild.

 Food: Acorns, nuts, roots, small mammals and carrion.

 Behaviour: Little is known about the Atlas bear and its lifecycle.

-Reasons for extinction: Thousands of these bears were hunted for sport.
-The last known specimen was probably killed by hunters in the 1870s in the Tetuan Mountains in the far north of the Rif mountains of Morocco.
+Reasons for extinction: Thousands of these bears were hunted for sport from the time of the Roman Empire in Africa (starting 146 BCE) onwards.
+The last known specimen was probably killed by hunters in the 1870s in the Tétouan Mountains in the far north of the Rif mountains of Morocco.